 A few minutes away, there are small neighborhood restaurants that serve better food for a fraction of the tourist-menu prices.
 Venice is not unusual in this regard.
 The same story can be told in almost any city.

-Cheap eats in NYC aren't all that hard to find if you've taken the time to get solid advice prior to your visit.
+Cheap eats in NYC aren't all that hard to find if you've taken the time to get solid advice before your visit.

-When you ask for advice, be certain you word the question precisely: "Where do you like to eat?"
+When you ask for advice, be sure you word the question precisely: "Where do you like to eat?"

 Notice we're not asking, "what's a great place to eat?" or "what's the most famous restaurant in town?"
 That will get you a list of the top restaurants with prices to match.